sarshardorosti/InstantMesh-V2/README.md

 We have successfully integrated several advanced features into our project:

 - [x] Multi-View Reconstruction: Leveraging multiple camera views to create detailed and accurate 3D models.
-- [x] Deep Learning Integration: Utilizing CNNs, GANs, and diffusion models for high-fidelity 3D reconstructions.
+- [x] Deep Learning Integration: Utilizing CNNs and diffusion models for high-fidelity 3D reconstructions.
 - [x] User Customization: Allowing user selection from generated angles to create customized 3D models.
 - [x] Efficiency and Speed: Optimizing processing speed and resource usage for practical applications in virtual studio environments.